umiao/ece209as_project/docs/report.md

 During the pursuing of more accurate data imputation methods, learning based methods have become the mainstream.
 However, such methods also come with shortcomings like requirement of high volume data and high training cost and latency.
 In fact, the shortage of training data is an especially critical challenge, as it is impossible for us to know the true values of the values which are already missing, and in some cases, such true values never exist.
 Also, we may face the so called **cold start** issue, which requires us to start inference and imputation immediately without available training data.
+**Curse of dimension** points out that irrelevant and low-quality training data would impair the model's performance while increasing the overhead of training.
+Thus, it is also important to adopt training data with high-quality and relevance.

 In order to solve such challenges, we decide to propose a meta-learning framework for serial datat imputation.
 Meta-Learning is also known as learning-to-learning, which means that utilizing former knowledge to solve new tasks and is widely used in Few-shot and Zero-shot learning (machine learning with very few or zero training sample).